 Laura Mish, RN, works in a medium security prison with an average daily population of 3300 male inmates.
-Here is her correctional nursing tale.
+Here is her correctional nursing tales from Jails and prisons.

 Having been a correctional nurse at a state prison for nearly 16 years, I have many stories to tell.
 Some are sad, some are funny, and then there are those that you will never forget.
 They change your perspective, not only on correctional nursing, but on nursing in general.
 I have learned invaluable lessons from many of my inmate patients, and I would like to share one with you.